corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/amqp-serialization-default-evolution.md

 them to null.

-## Reordering Constructor Parameter Order
+## Changing Constructor Parameter Order

 Properties (in Kotlin this corresponds to constructor parameters) may be reordered freely.
 The evolution serializer will create a mapping between how a class was serialized and its current constructor parameter order.
 This is important to our AMQP framework as it